Cryptizism/minecraft-development-resources/README.md

 - [ProtocolLib](https://www.spigotmc.org/resources/protocollib.1997/) - Helps with the modification of packets which are impossible to preform  with the standard Bukkit API, widely used
 - [Citizens](https://citizensnpcs.co/) - Makes creating NPCs incredibly easy and intuiative with numerous additional features, widely used
 - [PlaceholderAPI](https://www.spigotmc.org/resources/placeholderapi.6245/) - A plugin for Spigot servers that allows server owners to display information from various plugins with a uniform format
+- [Multiverse](https://www.spigotmc.org/resources/multiverse-core.390/) - Allows you to make multiple worlds, have thier own rules, inventories, permissions and more
 - [MinigamesLib](https://www.spigotmc.org/resources/minigameslib.23844) - **(Legacy, outdated)** A library that makes making minigames and minigame servers easier
 ### Datapacks
 _Resources that will aid you in learning how to make datapacks_